eficode-academy/jcasc-katas/basic-system-config/README.md

 Luckily, JCasC does a dry run of your configuration before applying it.
 It will not make any changes if the YAML is misconfigured, but rather display an error so you can fix your mistake.

-In the next exercise, you are going to misconfigure the yaml file and observe what happens.
+In the next exercise, you are going to misconfigure the YAML file and observe what happens.

 ### Tasks